apache/druid/docs/querying/groupbyquery.md

 |`maxIntermediateRows`|Can be used to lower the value of `druid.query.groupBy.maxIntermediateRows` for this query.|None|
 |`maxResults`|Can be used to lower the value of `druid.query.groupBy.maxResults` for this query.|None|
 |`useOffheap`|Set to true to store aggregations off-heap when merging results.|false|

+##### Array based result rows

+Internally Druid always uses an array based representation of groupBy result rows, but by default this is translated into a map based result format at the Broker.
+To reduce the overhead of this translation, results may also be returned from the Broker directly in the array based format if `resultAsArray` is set to `true` on the query context.

+Each row is positional, and has the following fields, in order:

+* Timestamp (optional; only if granularity != ALL)
+* Dimensions (in order)
+* Aggregators (in order)
+* Post-aggregators (optional; in order, if present)

+This schema is not available on the response, so it must be computed from the issued query in order to properly read the results.